-Westchester County has undertaken an Affordable Housing Needs Assessment to establish a data-based foundation for the creation and preservation of affordable housing in Westchester County.
+In 2019, Westchester County undertook an Affordable Housing Needs Assessment (the "Study") to establish a data-based foundation for the creation and preservation of affordable housing in Westchester County.
 The Assessment looks at the County's history of housing policies; lays out the methodology for data analysis; provides findings on a wide variety of demographic, housing stock and housing affordability issues; and provides recommendations, including Best Practices from across the country, to help the County move forward in meeting its affordable housing needs.
-The Assessment concluded that the total number of new affordable housing units needed in the County is 11,703.